 If we discover a violation of a provision of the Code that would result in our failure to qualify as a REIT, certain specified cure provisions may be available to us.
 Except with respect to violations of the gross income tests and asset tests (for which the cure provisions are described above), and provided the violation is due to reasonable cause and not due to willful neglect, these cure provisions generally impose a \$50,000 penalty for each violation in lieu of a loss of REIT status.
-If we fail to satisfy the requirements for taxation as a REIT in any taxable year, and the relief provisions do not apply, we will be required to pay regular U.S. federal corporate income tax, including any applicable alternative minimum tax for taxable years beginning before January 1, 2018, on our taxable income.
+If we fail to satisfy the requirements for taxation as a REIT in any taxable year, and the relief provisions do not apply, we will be required to pay regular U.S. federal corporate income tax, including any applicable alternative minimum tax on our taxable income.
 Distributions to stockholders in any year in which we fail to qualify as a REIT will not be deductible by us.
 As a result, we anticipate that our failure to qualify as a REIT would reduce the cash available for distribution by us to our stockholders.
 In addition, if we fail to qualify as a REIT, we will not be required to distribute any amounts to our stockholders and all distributions to stockholders will be taxable as regular corporate dividends to the extent of our current and accumulated earnings and profits.
-In such event, corporate distributees may be eligible for the dividends-received deduction.
+In such event, corporate stockholders may be eligible for the dividends-received deduction.
 In addition, non-corporate stockholders, including individuals, may be eligible for the preferential tax rates on qualified dividend income.
-Non-corporate stockholders, including individuals, generally may deduct up to 20% of dividends from a REIT, other than capital gain dividends and dividends treated as qualified dividend income, for taxable years beginning after December 31, 2017 and before January 1, 2026 for purposes of determining their U.S. federal income tax (but not for purposes of the 3.8% Medicare tax), subject to certain limitations.
+Non-corporate stockholders, including individuals, generally may deduct up to 20% of dividends from a REIT, other than capital gain dividends and dividends treated as qualified dividend income, for purposes of determining their U.S. federal income tax (but not for purposes of the 3.8% Medicare tax), subject to certain holding period requirements and other limitations.
 If we fail to qualify as a REIT, such stockholders may not claim this deduction with respect to dividends paid by us.
-Unless entitled to relief under specific statutory provisions, we would also be ineligible to elect to be treated as a REIT for the four taxable years following the year for which we lose our qualification.
-It is not possible to state whether in all circumstances we would be entitled to this statutory relief.
+Unless entitled to relief under specific statuto

-Tax Aspects of Our Operating Partnership, the Subsidiary Partnerships and the Limited Liability Companies
+Tax Aspects of Our Operating Partnership and the Subsidiary Partnerships and Limited Liability Companies